 How Long is Long Enough?

-Just like summer camps, there are a variety of program durations for teens and parents to choose from.
+Just like summer camps, there are a variety of teen travel programs and durations for teens and parents to choose from.
 The average program length is about two weeks, but some are shorter and others longer.
 There is also always the option of combining programs, so this can also add a variety of program lengths to choose from.
 Just like choosing where to go, it’s important that both teens and parents are comfortable with the amount of travel time spent in the chosen destination(s).